dvardcr/fromJStoReact/README.md

 # fromJStoReact

-What is the DOM?
+<h2>What is the DOM?</h2>
 The DOM (Document Object Model) is an object representation of the HTML elements.
 It acts as a bridge between your code and the user interface, and has a tree-like structure with parent and child relationships.

-What is the difference between Imperative vs Declarative Programming - Think about the difference between step-by-step instructions on how to make a pizza vs just ordering a pizza.
+<h2>What is the difference between Imperative vs Declarative Programming? - Think about the difference between step-by-step instructions on how to make a pizza vs just ordering a pizza.</h2>

 Imperative tells the computer how to do something step by step.
 Declarative tells the computer what you want, and it figures out how.
 Like making a pizza yourself (imperative) vs ordering one (declarative).

-What is JSX – the syntax extension for JavaScript?
+<h2>What is JSX – the syntax extension for JavaScript?</h2>
 JSX stands for JavaScript XML.
 JSX lets you write code that looks like HTML inside your JavaScript, making UI code cleaner and easier to read.